ItsPepperpot/ItsPepperpot/README.md

 # Croeso! 🐲
-I'm Oliver, a Computer Science student at Swansea University.
+I'm Oliver, a full-stack PHP developer based in Wales and a previous Software Engineering BSc (Hons) student at Swansea University.
 I'm interested in 3D programming and machine learning.
 I also love dabbling in game development and level design.